April 04, 2020

 The request for direct payment must be accompanied by:

-• the original of the European Enforcement Order or its certified copy,
+• the original of the EEO or its certified copy,

-• translation of the European Enforcement Order into Croatian by a certified translator,
+• translation of the EEO into Croatian by a certified translator,

 • the original court verdict/judgement, based on which the EEO was issued, or its notarized copy + the certified translation into Croatian,